sorenmacbeth/magic-powder/README.md

 resources, written to a temporary file, and loaded.

-Because the shared library consists of native code for the platform on which it was compiled, the uberjar will only work on that platform.
+Because the shared library consists of native code for the platform on which it was compiled, the uberjar built this way will only work on that platform.

+### Build for multiple platforms

+If the environment variable `MAGIC_POWDER_BUILD_FAT_UBERJAR` is set, then the various Leiningen commands will run `make fat` instead of just `make`.
+This will attempt to build shared libraries for both macOS and Linux.
+This will only work if run on macOS with docker.

 ## Copyright